Tr-reny/Binary-Bot-XML-Digit-Differ/README.md

 PayPal --> rennykipkoech@gmail.com
 Thanks in advance

-I also have premium bots available.
+I also have premium bots available for sale 💸